Task & Task Definitions

 Each task defines the base rewards for all entities participating in consensus: the Performer, the Attesters, and the Aggregators.

-Creating Task Definitions
+Creating Task Definition

 New Task Definitions are created on-chain via the AttestationCenter